 Many of our employees were previously employed at universities or other life science or Ag-Bio companies, including our competitors or potential competitors.
-Although no claims against us are currently pending, we have in the past received notices from third parties alleging potential disclosures of confidential information.
-We may become subject to claims that our employees or we have inadvertently or otherwise used or disclosed trade secrets or other proprietary information of their former employers or other third parties or institutions with whom our employees may have been previously affiliated.
+In the future, we may become subject to claims that our employees, or we, have inadvertently or otherwise used or disclosed trade secrets or other proprietary information of their former employers or other third parties or institutions with whom our employees may have been previously affiliated.
 Litigation may be necessary to defend against these claims.
-For example, a third party competitor initiated litigation against a newly hired Fluidigm employee alleging, among other claims, misappropriation of proprietary information and breach of contractual and fiduciary obligations to the third party.
-Although we are not currently a party to this litigation, we cannot provide assurances that the third party will not bring claims against Fluidigm with respect to this employee or other employees that we have hired or may hire who were previously associated with the third party.
-If we fail in defending such claims, in addition to paying monetary damages or the potential for injunctive relief against us, in some instances we may lose valuable intellectual property rights.
-A loss of key research personnel work product could hamper or prevent our ability to commercialize certain potential products or a loss or inability to hire key marketing, sales or research and development personnel could adversely affect our future product development, sales and revenues, any of which could severely harm our business.
-Even if we are successful in defending against these claims, litigation could result in substantial costs and be a distraction to management.
+For example, we were a defendant in litigation brought against us and one of our non-executive employees by Thermo Fisher Scientific Inc. (Thermo) alleging, among other claims, misappropriation of proprietary information and breach of contractual and fiduciary obligations.
+While we resolved our dispute with Thermo in July 2017, if we fail in defending against similar claims brought in the future we could be subject to injunctive relief against us.
+A loss of key research personnel work product could hamper or prevent our ability to commercialize certain potential products or a loss of or inability to hire key marketing, sales or research and development personnel could adversely affect our future product development, sales and revenues, any of which could severely harm our business.
+Even if we are successful in defending against any similar claims brought in the future, litigation could result in substantial costs and be a distraction to management.